sand-r/scx/scheds/rust/scx_lnl/README.md

 In performance profile (with `--primary-domain auto`), `scx_lnl` requests max cpuperf on the perf domain to enable peak boost when needed.

+## Energy Model (CPU Selection)

+`scx_lnl` can optionally use the kernel energy model (as exported via sysfs and ingested by user space) to rank idle CPUs and prefer the most energy-efficient CPU within the candidate set.

+Enable with:

+- `--energy-aware`: use energy-model-based idle CPU ranking (experimental).

 ## Kernel Kconfig (`__kconfig` externs)

 The BPF side uses a small number of `__kconfig` externs (currently `CONFIG_HZ`) for timing.